Skip to content (press enter)

 Bill Sponsor: Representative Omar Blanco (R - Miami), Senator Jonathan Martin (R - Ft.
 Myers)

 HB565/SB1822 would greatly expand state preemption of single-use plastics regulation by local governments.
-Further, the legislation preempts regulation of containers made of other materials (including glass, cloth, styrofoam, and aluminum).
-The legislation would negate existing local laws pertaining to any of these items and existing rules regarding food packaging in state parks.
+Further, the legislation preempts regulation of containers made of other materials (including glass, cloth, foam, and aluminum).
+The legislation would negate existing local laws pertaining to any of these items.

 Regulation of Auxiliary Containers Resources